hmcts/ops-runbooks/source/Patching/CRIME-Patching.html.md

 Redhat version 7 updates are held [here](https://yum.mdv.cpp.nonlive/pulp/repos/base/el/7/os/).

 Each folder contains updates published during that specific week, with the download happening on Sunday.
-The process is controlled via a Jenkins pipeline called "Pipeline Create New Pulp Tag (automation.ansible).
+The process is controlled via a Jenkins pipeline called Pipeline "Create New Pulp Tag (automation.ansible)" [Link](https://build.mdv.cpp.nonlive/job/strategic_platform_strategic-platform_ansible_create_datetag_pulp.groovy/).
 It creates a new folder named Year Month Day (20241103).
 Confirm a folder name listed, matches what has been provided as the yum_repo_patching_tag in the patching Epic, you are working on.

 **NB-** The patches in each folders are current for that calendar week and will contain a roll-up of all the prior weeks.
 So the weeks don't need to be applied sequentially to each VM.